mgz/cloudwatch-backend-for-statsd/readme.md

 The following overrides the default and any provided namespace or metric name with the specified.

     {
-        backends: [ "cloudwatch-backend-for-statsd" ],
+        backends: [ "aws-cloudwatch-statsd-backend" ],
         cloudwatch:
         {
             accessKeyId: 'YOUR_ACCESS_KEY_ID',
             secretAccessKey: 'YOUR_SECRET_ACCESS_KEY',
             region: 'YOUR_REGION',
             namespace: 'App/Controller/Action',
-            metricName: 'Request'
+            metricName: 'Request',
+            dimensions: [{ Name: 'InstanceId', Value: 'i-123' }]
         }
     }

-Using the option *processKeyForNamespace* (default is false) you can parse the bucket name for namespace in addition to metric name.
+Using the option *processKeyForNames* (default is false) you can parse the bucket name for namespace in addition to metric name.
 The backend will use the last component of a bucket name comprised of slash (/), dot (.) or dash (-) separated parts as the metric name.
 The remaining leading parts will be used as namespace.
 Separators will be replaced with slashes (/).

     {
-        backends: [ "cloudwatch-backend-for-statsd" ],
+        backends: [ "aws-cloudwatch-statsd-backend" ],
         cloudwatch:
         {
             accessKeyId: 'YOUR_ACCESS_KEY_ID',
             secretAccessKey: 'YOUR_SECRET_ACCESS_KEY',
             region: 'YOUR_REGION',
-            processKeyForNamespace:true
+            processKeyForNames:true
         }
     }

 For example, sending StatsD the following

-    App.Controller.Action.Request:1|c
+    App.Controller.Action.Request--InstanceId.i-123:1|c

 will produce the equivalent to the former configuration example.
 Note that both will be suppressed if overriden as in the former configuration example.